theRealBitcoinClub/flutter_coinector/README.md

 ## Review

-On each card there is a REVIEW button which forwards the user to a website which opens the review action for Google Maps, so that users can give reviews easily and smooth after visiting and consuming with bitcoins.
+On each card there is a REVIEW button that forwards the user to a website which opens the review action for Google Maps, so that users can give reviews easily and smooth after visiting and paying with bitcoins.

 # MAP